What Differentiates e-Estates and Trusts from Other Florida Will Trusts and Probate Firms?

 However, the catalyst that landed Katina in the field of law she practices today was receiving the Elder Law Scholarship in her second year of law school.
 This was the beginning of her journey into estate planning.
 She immediately fell in love with the work and most importantly the clientele.

-Katina focuses her practice in estate planning and wealth preservation.
-Katina considers this her dream job — helping people secure their future, both for themselves and their loved ones.
+Katina focuses her practice on estate planning and wealth preservation.
+She considers this her dream job — helping people secure their future, both for themselves and their loved ones.

-Katina is also deeply involved in the community.
-She is a respected member of the Florida Bar, Marion County Bar Association, Lake County Bar Association, Sumter County Bar Association, and Rotary Club of The Villages.
-She also has served on the board of the Arnette House in Ocala, Florida, and on the board of the United Way of Lake and Sumter Counties.
-She spends her free time participating in co-ed intramurals including flag football, basketball, soccer and volleyball.
-She also enjoys pickle ball, running, kickboxing, yoga, and crossfit.
+Katina is deeply involved in the community and a respected member of the Florida Bar, Marion County Bar Association, Lake County Bar Association, and Sumter County Bar Association.
+She is also an active member of the Rotary Club of The Villages.
+Beyond her legal involvement, Katina has served on the board of the Arnette House in Ocala, Florida, and the United Way of Lake and Sumter Counties.
+Her dedication to community service extends to her personal life.
+In her free time, Katina actively participates in co-ed intramurals such as flag football, basketball, soccer, and volleyball.
+Additionally, she enjoys engaging in activities like pickleball, running, kickboxing, yoga, and CrossFit.

 Yvette Wilson, Paralegal

-I am a native Floridian and married to a native Floridian.
-I have lived in Central or North Central Florida for most of my life, but lived in SE Florida for almost 12 years.
-I have two Associate Degrees, a Bachelor’s Degree in Business Administration, and a Masters in Legal Studies.
-I have worked in the legal field for over 35 years in progressively more responsible rolls – front office secretary, legal secretary, and legal assistant/paralegal.
-I greatly enjoy the opportunity to assist clients with estate planning as well as during their most difficult times with probating the estates of their loved ones.
+A native Floridian, I am married to another lifelong Floridian.
+My roots run deep in Central and North Central Florida, although I resided in Southeast Florida for nearly 12 years.
+My educational journey includes two Associate Degrees, a Bachelor’s Degree in Business Administration, and a Master’s in Legal Studies.
+Over the span of 35 years, my career in the legal field has evolved through progressively more responsible roles, starting from a front office secretary, advancing to a legal secretary, and ultimately becoming a legal assistant/paralegal.
+I find immense fulfillment in assisting clients with their Comprehensive Estate Planning needs, as well as providing support during their most challenging times when navigating the probate process for the estates of their beloved family members.
 Providing some peace of mind is awesome!

 Attorneys Nichols and Pantazis both left the comfort of larger firms to create something different, something unique that would work for their young families and busy lifestyles, allowing them to live the lives they wanted while serving clients and performing legal work they are passionate about.

-They noted that many of their clients were from out of state and needed an attorney in Florida because their parents moved here for retirement.
+They noted that many of their clients were from out of state and needed a Florida will trusts and probate law firm because their parents moved here for retirement.
 These clients had busy lives, jobs, children, extracurricular activities, and parents who’d passed away in an entirely different state they were suddenly solely responsible for handling.
 They appreciated our willingness to confer with them via telephone or video conference – they didn’t have to travel to Florida to meet with an attorney.
 They appreciated our ability to email pleadings to them for electronic signature – they didn’t have to find a printer, print every document, find an envelope and the appropriate number of stamps, and return the document via snail mail.
 The game was changing.

 Here at e-Estates and Trusts, representing individuals or couples who want to plan for the protection of their children and their legacies is our passion.
-Guiding individuals through the emotional, challenging and often overwhelming estate or trust administration process, while also remembering and honoring their loved one, is another gift of ours.
+Guiding individuals through the emotional, challenging, and often overwhelming Comprehensive Estate Planning or Administration of Trusts in Florida process, while also remembering and honoring their loved ones, is another gift of ours.
 We are ready to assist you with your legal needs.

 How We Operate:

-To best serve our clients, we set aside blocks of time to speak with clients via telephone or video conference.
+To best serve our clients, as a Florida Wills Trust and Probate Law Firm we set aside blocks of time to speak with clients via telephone or video conference.
 If you would like to confer with one of our experienced attorneys, please select one of the options below:

-Existing Client Conference – During this call, you will receive an update on your legal matter and can ask any questions you may have.
-Check-In Calls are scheduled for 15 minutes and are only available for existing clients who have signed an Employment and Fee Agreement with our firm.
+Existing Client Conference – During this call, you will receive an update on your legal matter and can ask any questions.
+Check-in calls are scheduled for 15 minutes and are only available for existing clients who have signed an Employment and Fee Agreement with our firm.

 Estate Administration Consultation – During this conference, we will assess your case to determine whether we will be able to assist and to begin developing a legal strategy for your matter.
-In order to make the best use of our time during this call, potential clients submit a completed “Estate Administration Questionnaire” and any Last Will & Testament, Trust Agreement, Separate Writing Regarding Tangible Personal Property, or any other estate planning documentation the decedent had in place through our secure client portal .
+In order to make the best use of our time during this call, potential clients submit a completed “Estate Administration Questionnaire” and any Last Will and Testament, Trust Agreement, Separate Writing Regarding Tangible Personal Property, or any other estate planning documentation the decedent had in place through our secure client portal.